needle4j/needle4k/README.md

 </dependency>
 ```

-Use this dependency if you use Jakarta EE >= 9:
+Use this dependency if you are using Jakarta EE &geq; 9:

 ```
 <dependency>